mistic-lab/gr-flex/README.md

 ### Package manager
 I've classically used MacPorts for everything but for this I went with Homebrew.
 Installing GNU Radio with Macports is supported and easy, but installing everything else is only well supported via brew.
 So take your pick.
 I opted for annoying gnuradio install and easy everything else install.

 **Do not have both MacPorts and HomeBrew installed at once** - It'll just suck, probably.
-To uninstall MacPorts go to [their guide](https://guide.macports.org/chunked/installing.macports.uninstalling.html), they update it regularly so I don't want to copy out the commands here.
+To uninstall MacPorts go to [their guide](https://guide.macports.org/chunked/installing.macports.uninstalling.html).
+They update it regularly so I don't want to copy out the commands here.

 #### Install homebrew